 The latest festival in July 2015 returned to Wharf Chambers and a new venue, MESMAC, an organisation that provides a vital sexual health service in Leeds City Centre.
 LQFF showed 44 films over 4 days and were privileged to host a Q&A with Mike Jackson from Lesbians and Gays Support The Miners, following a screening of the All Out!
 Dancing in Dulais documentary.
 Busier than ever, we hosted ‘Zine in a Day’ with Shape & Situate and Footprint Workers Co-op, where attendees could contribute a page to a zine about influential queer women around the world.
 There was also letter writing to people in prison and detention and banner making for an alternative queer bloc at Leeds Pride, while at MESMAC there was a queer feminist discussion on the limits of sex positivity.
 Profits were donated to 3 projects: Ark Communes, alQaws, and Lambdaistanbul.

 Following the 2015 festival, there were one-off screening events of The Watermelon Woman and Set It Off.
-The team also organised a large event at Leeds City Museum for International Women’s Day 2016 and are currently organising another event of films, stalls, talks, and workshops for LGBT History Month at the museum on February 18 2017.
+The team also organised a large event at Leeds City Museum for International Women’s Day 2016, followed by another event of films, stalls, talks, and workshops for LGBT History Month at the museum on February 18 2017.

 The festival has run every year since 2017, and we're very excited to be returning in 2020!